-His own Rebekka seemed ever more valuable to him the rare times he was in the company of these rich men's wives.
-From the moment he saw her struggling down the gang plank with bedding, two boxes and a heavy satchel, he knew his good fortune.
-He had been willing to accept an ugly maiden-in fact expected one, since a pretty one would have several local opportunities to wed.
+His own Rebekka seemed ever more valuable to him the rare times he was in the company of these rich men's wives, women who changed frocks every day and dressed their servants in sacking.
+From the moment he saw his bride-to-be struggling down the gang plank with bedding, two boxes and a heavy satchel, he knew his good fortune.
+He had been willing to accept a bag of bones or an ugly maiden-in fact expected one, since a pretty one would have several local opportunities to wed.
 But the young woman who answered his shout in the crowd was plump, comely and capable.
 Worth every day of the long search made necessary because taking over the patroonship required a wife, and because he wanted a certain kind of mate: an unchurched woman of child bearing age, obedient but not groveling, literate but not proud, independent but nurturing.
 And he would accept no scold.
 Just as the first mate's report described her, Rebekka was ideal.
 There was not a shrewish bone in her body.
 She never raised her voice in anger.
-Saw to his needs, made the tenderest dumplings, took to chores in a land completely strange to her with enthusiasm and invention, cheerful as a canary.
+Saw to his needs, made the tenderest dumplings, took to chores in a land completely strange to her with enthusiasm and invention, cheerful as a bluebird.
 Or used to be.
 Three dead infants in a row, followed by the accidental death of Patrician, their five year old, had unleavened her.
 A kind of invisible ash had settled over her which vigils at the small graves in the meadow did nothing to wipe away.
 Yet she neither complained nor shirked her duties.
 If anything, she threw herself more vigorously into the farm work and when he traveled, as now, on business, trading, collecting, lending, he had no doubts about how his home was being managed.
 Rebekka and her two helpers were as reliable as sunrise and strong as posts.
 Besides, time and health were on their side.
 She would bear more children and at least one, a boy, would live to thrive.

-Dessert, apples and pecans, was an improvement and when he accompanied D'Ortega on the impossible-to-refuse tour of the place, his mood had lifted slightly, enough to admire the estate honestly.
+Dessert, applesauce and pecans, was an improvement and when he accompanied D'Ortega on the impossible-to-refuse tour of the place, his mood had lifted slightly, enough to admire the estate honestly.
 The mist had cleared and he was able to see in detail the workmanship and care of the tobacco sheds, wagons, row after row of barrels-orderly and nicely kept-the well made meat house, milk house, laundry, cook house.
 All but the last, white washed plaster, a jot smaller than the slave quarters but, unlike them, in excellent repair.
 The subject, the purpose, of the meeting had not been approached.
-D'Ortega had described with minute attention to detail the accidents beyond his control that made him unable to pay what he owed.
+D'Ortega had described with attention to minute detail the accidents beyond his control that made him unable to pay what he owed.
 But how Jacob would be re-embursed had not been broached.
 Examining the spotted, bug ridden leaves of tobacco, it became clear what D'Ortega had left to offer.